Innovative Science, Technology, Engineering, and Mathematics Workforce Development Project

 National Science Foundation (NSF)

-Applicants must identify as a Black male currently enrolled in 6th - 8th grade at any middle school in the Atlanta- metropolitan area.
+Black male students currently in grades 7th-9th at any middle school in the Atlanta- metropolitan area.

 Students will not reside on campus during the summer program